 9.)
 Dolphins are among the only animals known to procreate for fun and not just out of necessity.

 10.)
 These magnificent animals are often found in aquatic parks on exhibit.
 This is a very poor and stressful environment for such an intelligent creature.
 I avoid aquariums that have dolphin shows or orca shows.

 11.)
-Dolphins breath through a blowhole located on the top of their head.
+They breath through a blowhole located on the top of their head.

 12.)
-Dolphins can communicate via physical behaviors, clicks, and whistles.
+Just like whales, dolphins can communicate via physical behaviors, clicks, and whistles.